1jour1vin

 Wine rated (2024 guide) 93/100

-This champagne has a lovely salinity, with notes of Asian pears, anise, candied lemons, chalk, and biscuits.
-It is mineral and harmonious, with beautiful transparency and brilliance.
+This champagne has a lovely briny quality, with notes of Asian pears, anise, candied lemon, chalk, and biscuit.
+It is mineral and harmonious, with beautiful clarity and brilliance.
 Fine bubbles.
 48% Chardonnay, 34% Pinot Noir, and 18% Meunier.
 Dosage of 5 g/L. Disgorged in March 2023.
-Drink now or keep.
+Ready to drink now or for aging.

 Jeb Dunnuck